Exponential self-similar mixing by incompressible flows: Preliminaries

-The parameter $\kappa$ is fixed and plays a minor role in the definition.
-Informally, in order for $\rho(t,\cdot)$ to have geometric mixing scale $\varepsilon(t)$, we require that the average of the solution on every ball of radius $\varepsilon(t)$ is essentially zero.
-In a certain sense, we require the property of having (approximately) zero average to be localizable to balls of radius $\varepsilon(t)$.
+\end{parag} The parameter $\kappa$ is fixed and plays a minor role in the definition.
+Informally, in order for $\rho$ to have geometric mixing scale $\varepsilon$, the average of the solution on every ball of radius $\varepsilon$ is essentially zero.
+Alternatively, the property of having (approximately) zero average needs to be localizable to balls of radius $\varepsilon$.